grasberk/ML_Projects/Bank_Loan/README.md

 ## Project Files

-* `data/`: Folder containing the data files used in the project.
+* `csv/`: Folder containing the data files used in the project.
-* `notebooks/`: Folder housing Jupyter notebooks dedicated to data exploration, analysis, and visualization.
+* `notebooks/`: Folder housing Jupyter notebooks dedicated to data exploration, analysis, and visualization..
-* `src/`: Folder containing Python scripts for data processing, model building, and evaluation.
-* `requirements.txt`: File specifying the required Python libraries.
-* `README.md`: This file (you are here!).
+* `README.md`: Project desription, objectives, instructions.